MahdiGharooni/MahdiGharooni/README.md

 ### I'm a Mobile development lover:

-- 🔭 I’m currently working on Flutter framework
+- 🔭 I’m currently working on Flutter framework.
-- 👯 I’m looking to collaborate on international projects
+- 👯 I’m looking to collaborate on international projects.
-- 💬 Ask me anything about Flutter and Dart
+- 💬 Ask me anything about Flutter and Dart.
+- 📚 I'm passionate to learn Mobile Native Languages (Java, Swift).
-- 📫 You can connect with me: mmahdi.gjafari69@gmail.com
+- 📧 You can connect with me: mmahdi.gjafari69@gmail.com
-- 💖 I love my family
+- 💖 I love my family.

  </div>
  <br><br>